 Step 2: History checks

-Carguide is slightly different to a traditional vehicle history check – its range of services include all the vehicle history elements of rivals, but it also predicts the likely cost of future services and repairs.
+Car Guide is slightly different from a traditional vehicle history check.
+Its range of services include all the vehicle history elements of rivals, but it also cleverly predicts the likely cost of future services and repairs.

 There is a free option that includes the same MOT history you can get from the DVLA, although it also includes whether your chosen car has ever been listed as salvage or as a taxi (taxis are considered quite abused cars, typically showing high mileage mostly over lots of short journeys), and it predicts likely failure points for future MOTs.

 If your budget is very tight this could be the best option.
-Mycarcheck does offer a free service, but all it provides is a valuation of how much the car should be worth and its MoT status and history – information you can get from the DVLA website.
+Mycarcheck does offer a free service, called a Facrtsheet, but all it provides is a valuation of how much the car should be worth and its MoT status and history – information you can get from the DVLA website.

 More useful is the £3.99 basic check.
 This will reveal if the car has ever been stolen, exported, scrapped or written off by an insurance company, as well as providing more details about the car.